munificent/craftinginterpreters/book/optimization.md

 ^code find-string-next (3 before, 1 after)

 These are real optimizations.
-This function is only called when interning strings, which wasn't heavily stressed by our benchmark.
+This function is called only when interning strings, which wasn't heavily stressed by our benchmark.
 But a Lox program that created lots of strings might noticeably benefit from this change.

 ### Memory manager changes

 There are a few places in the memory management code where we access a hash table's capacity.
-First, using a `<=` in the loop when we mark all of the entries in a table.
+First, we need a `<=` in the loop when we mark all of the entries in a table.

 ^code mark-table (1 before, 1 after)